reneemes/viewing-party-api/README.md

 ## About this Application

 Viewing Party is an application that allows users to explore movies and create a Viewing Party Event that invites users and keeps track of a host.
-Once completed, this application will collect relevant information about movies from an external API, provide CRUD functionality for creating a Viewing Party and restrict its use to only verified users.
+This application collects relevant information about movies from an external API, provide CRUD functionality for creating a Viewing Party and restrict its use to only verified users.

 ## Setup